NeverSinkDev/NeverSink-Filter/README.txt

 Different styles have the same filtering pattern and also have the same filter versions (seen above), but use different colors.
 Styles can be found in the subfolders.

+Streamsound = Same visuals, but all sounds are different.
+Designed for streamers or viewers so that they don't get confused when the other side is getting an expensive drop
 Slick = The normal version with less background colors (more GGG-styled).
 Also good for colorblind players.
 Blue = Mostly the same, but the rare color scheme is tuned towards blue colors.